pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

     :param float rheoValue: current instrument rheostat brightness [0..1]
     :param float ambientBrightness: ambientBrightness [0..1]
-    :param float busVoltsRatio: busVoltsRatio [0..1], or -1 if device not bound
+    :param float busVoltsRatio: busVoltsRatio [0..1], 0 if no bus has usable power, or -1 if the device is not bound to the current aircraft --- which is always the case for a device drawn on an object, see :py:func:`setObjectAvionics`
     :param Any refCon: reference constant provided with :py:func:`createAvionicsEx`
     :return float: ratio [0..1] of the screen's maximum brightness to display the screen in 3D cockpit